labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step2.md

     print(cost)
 ```

+In this updated code, we first open the file and read it line by line.
+For each line, we split it into fields.
+Then, we try to convert the number of shares to an integer and the price to a float.
+If this conversion fails (i.e., a `ValueError` occurs), we print a warning message and skip that line.
+Otherwise, we calculate the cost of the shares and add it to the total cost.

 ## Testing the Updated Function

-Now let's run the updated program with the problematic file:
+Now let's run the updated program with the problematic file.
+First, we need to navigate to the project directory, and then we can run the Python script.

 ```bash
 cd /home/labex/project
 python3 pcost.py
 ```

-You should see output like:
+You should see output like this:

 ```
 Couldn't parse: 'C - 53.08